gordicaleksa/pytorch-original-transformer/README.md

 * [The Annotated Transformer](http://nlp.seas.harvard.edu/2018/04/03/attention.html)
 * [PyTorch official implementation](https://github.com/pytorch/pytorch/blob/187e23397c075ec2f6e89ea75d24371e3fbf9efa/torch/nn/modules/transformer.py)

-I found lots of inspiration for the model design in the The Annotated Transformer but I found it hard to understand, and it had some bugs.
+I found some inspiration for the model design in the The Annotated Transformer but I found it hard to understand, and it had some bugs.
 It was mainly written with researchers in mind.
 Hopefully this repo opens up the understanding of transformers to the common folk as well! :nerd_face: